Psykotikism/Mutant_Tanks/README.md

 			// 1: Clones will have access to the same abilities as the original Super Tank.
 			"Clone Mode"					"0"
 		}
+		// The Super Tank drops weapons upon death.
+		"Drop Ability"
+		{
+			// Enable this ability.
+			// 0: OFF
+			// 1: ON
+			"Ability Enabled"				"0"

+			// The Super Tank has 1 out of this many chances to trigger the ability.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Drop Chance"					"4"

+			// The Super Tank has 1 out of this many chances to drop guns with a full clip.
+			// Minimum: 1 (Greatest chance)
+			// Maximum: 9999999999 (Less chance)
+			"Drop Clip Chance"				"4"

+			// The Super Tank's weapon size is multiplied by this value.
+			// Note: Default weapon size x Drop weapon scale
+			// Minimum: 1.0
+			// Maximum: 2.0
+			"Drop Weapon Scale"				"1.0"
+		}
 		// The Super Tank drugs survivors.
 		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is drugged.
 		// "Drug Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is drugged.